TanStack/query/docs/svelte/ssr.md

 Svelte Query supports two ways of prefetching data on the server and passing that to the client with SvelteKit.

+## Caveat

+SvelteKit defaults to rendering routes with SSR.
+Unless you are using one of the below solutions, you need to disable the query on the server.
+Otherwise, your query will continue executing on the server asynchronously, even after the HTML has been sent to the client.

+One way to achieve this is to `import { browser } from '$app/environment'` and add `enabled: browser` to the options of `createQuery`.
+This will set the query to disabled on the server, but enabled on the client.

+Another way to achieve this is using page options.
+For that page or layout, you should set `export const ssr = false` in either `+page.ts` or `+layout.ts`.
+You can read more about using this option [here](https://kit.svelte.dev/docs/page-options#ssr).

 ## Using `initialData`

 Together with SvelteKit's [`load`](https://kit.svelte.dev/docs/load), you can pass the data loaded server-side into `createQuery`'s' `initialData` option: